andreterceiro/dio-kotlin-introducao-a-cultura-agil/README.md

 # General

+The presentetion that teacher used can be found [here (private link) - respecting copyright](https://drive.google.com/file/d/1HH2cKc2CMhqw7iigsA7tA0A08wCkxfbI/view?usp=drive_link)

 Teacher commented that being agile is different than being quick.
 In his ludic example he compared a guepardo to a bullet train.
 The bullet trains are more quick, but cheetah is more agile, as he can adopt better to new scenarios.

 A quick team tend to involve problem, be running to crazy deadlines, communication problems and other problems.
 In other hand, an agile team tend ti be better in achieve goals.